gaehlerm/SoftwareEngineering/README.md

 ## Booleans

+"The best thing about a boolean is even if you are wrong, you are only off by a bit." - Anonymous

 "Have a seat, my son.
 There is something very important that I have to tell you.
 If you hear it for the first time, it may be very shocking.
 But it has to be said: Booleans are evil."

 "What?
 But... how...?
 This can't be.
 Booleans are only a theoretical construct.
 It's everywhere.
 The entire binary system consists of Boolean values.
 What do you mean?"